Patrick Sullivan (American football executive): Early life

-The son of Patriots founder Billy Sullivan, Sullivan was a ballboy for the first Boston Patriots team.

-In 1976, he graduated from Boston College.
+The youngest of Patriots founder Billy Sullivan's six children, Sullivan was a ballboy for the first Boston Patriots team.
+He attended public school in Wellesley, Massachusetts and graduated from Browne & Nichols School in 1971 and Boston College in 1976.

 New England Patriots

 After graduating college, Sullivan spent two years as the manager of Schaefer Stadium.
 In 1979, he was named assistant general manager.
 On February 17, 1983, Sullivan was promoted to general manager.

 During his tenure as general manager, the Patriots had a 66–65 record and made the playoffs twice, including an appearance in Super Bowl XX.

-After the Patriots 1985 Divisional Playoff victory against the Los Angeles Raiders, Sullivan was struck by Raiders linebacker Matt Millen on the head.
-Millen hit Sullivan in retaliation for Sullivan's heckling of Raider Howie Long from the sidelines.
+After the Patriots 1985 Divisional Playoff victory against the Los Angeles Raiders, Sullivan was punched in the face by Raiders linebacker Matt Millen — who hit Sullivan in retaliation for his heckling of his Raiders teammate Howie Long from the sidelines.

 After Boston Herald reporter Lisa Olson complained of being sexually harassed in the Patriots' locker room, team chairman and majority owner Victor Kiam sought to suspend Sullivan.
 However, National Football League Commissioner Paul Tagliabue stepped in and prevented the suspension.

 On December 20, 1990, Kiam named Sam Jankovich CEO of the Patriots and gave him complete control of the organization.
 On January 29, Sullivan announced his resignation.